5 Cubed chess technical specifications

 Proportional Height System

-Piece heights are based on real-world standard chess piece proportions, anchored so that the King reaches TARGET_HEIGHT = 1.50 world units (doubled from the initial 0.75 to make pieces more visible and prominent).
+Piece heights are based on real-world standard chess piece proportions, anchored so that the King reaches TARGET_HEIGHT = 1.50 world units.

 The Unicorn shares the Knight’s body height (excluding the horn).
 The horn geometry is scaled by the same knight/9.5 ratio relative to the king so that the overall visual proportions remain consistent.